-Many businesses have a document which sets out their Terms and Conditions.
+Many businesses have a document that sets out their Terms and Conditions.
 In practice, however, many businesses fail to incorporate those Terms and Conditions into their contracts and so they are not afforded the intended benefits of those terms.

 When a Contract is Formed